girlbossceo/conduwuit/docs/deploying/generic.md

 You can open [a Matrix client](https://matrix.org/ecosystem/clients), enter your homeserver and try to register.

-You can also use these commands as a quick health check.
+You can also use these commands as a quick health check (replace `your.server.name`).

 ```bash
 $ curl https://your.server.name/_conduwuit/server_version